 Now select Network type for your Virtual Machine. we have selected NAT (Network Address Translation)

 7. Select I/O controllers:

-VMware recommends selecting Paravirtualized SCSI as I/O controller.
+VMware recommends selecting Paravirtualized SCSI as an I/O controller.
 We have selected the same as recommended.

 Select the next button to proceed to the next steps.

 8. Select Disk Type:

 Here VMware recommends SCSI as a Disk type for the Virtual Machine.